 Parent feedback, patient information sheet1

-1. Parents of children identified at risk for developmental problems or poor school readiness are offered support prior to school entry, and throughout schooling.
-(31)
+Parents of children identified at risk for developmental problems or poor school readiness are offered appropriate support prior to school entry, and throughout schooling.
+(7)

 Guideline, parent feedback

-1. Parents are asked for consent to share the results of their child’s screening and/or developmental tests with their school upon entry.
-(38)
+Parents are asked for consent to share the results of their child’s screening and/or developmental tests with their child’s school upon entry.
+(12)

 Parent consent

-1. A guideline on screening for developmental problems and poor school readiness, (e.g. attention, cognitive, social-emotional, early academic skills, and sensory processing) carried out 6-12 months prior to school entry is adhered to by all responsible professionals.
-(8–10,13,15,38)
+A guideline on screening for developmental problems and poor school readiness, (e.g. attention, cognitive, motor, language, social-emotional, early academic skills, and sensory processing) carried out 6-12 months prior to school entry is adhered to by all responsible professionals.
+(12,21–25)

 Guideline

-1. Training on standardised screening for developmental problems and poor school readiness is attended by all responsible professionals.
+Regular training on screening for developmental problems and educational needs of children born very preterm is attended by all responsible professionals.

 B (High quality)